TITLE 68: PROFESSIONS AND OCCUPATIONS

 D) Planning for administration of medication, including:

-i) Checking for an order from an advanced practice nurse, physician assistant, physician, dentist or podiatrist
+i) Checking for an order from an advanced practice registered nurse, physician assistant, physician, dentist or podiatric physician

 ii) Securing proper equipment